Books Set in the U.S. Territories

 A portion of the proceeds from this book are donated to the Chef Relief Network of World Central Kitchen for efforts in Puerto Rico and beyond.

-When Olga and her older brother, Prieto, were just teenagers, their mother abandoned them to fight for a political cause.
+When Olga, 40 years old, and her 43-year-old older brother, Prieto, were just teenagers, their mother abandoned them to fight for a political cause.
 Twenty-seven years later, the siblings have both made names for themselves in their hometown of Brooklyn.
-Olga is a wedding planner for Manhattan's chic 1%-ers, and Prieto is a popular congressman representing their gentrifying Latinx neighborhood.
+Olga is a wedding planner for Manhattan’s chic 1%-ers, and Prieto is a popular congressman representing their gentrifying Latinx neighborhood.

-Despite the prestige of their public personas, behind closed doors things are far less perfect.
-Olga spends her days orchestrating the love stories of the elite, but she's still looking for love of her own, Prieto has secrets that could impact his political career, and both are still grappling with their troubled childhoods.
+Despite the prestige of their public personas, things are far less perfect behind closed doors.
+Olga spends her days orchestrating the love stories of the elite, but she’s still looking for love of her own, Prieto has secrets that could impact his political career, and both are still grappling with their troubled childhoods.

 Set in New York City in 2017 - the year that Hurricane Maria devastated Puerto Rico - this story examines political corruption and complex family relationships.
 It paints a vivid history of Puerto Rico set against the notion of the American dream, and it asks what it really means to weather a storm.